The Orchard Project: Hoo-Ha Jedi Mindf&&k

 In 2020, I threw myself into filmmaking.

 I’ve directed several short films during the pandemic.
-I’ve teamed pals old and new, directing short films by Sarah Saltwick, Drew Paryzer, Dylan Guerra, a music video for Adam Hilton, and one extremely special collab with my best friend and life partner, Antoinette Nwandu.
-Look for more films on this channel in the next six months.
-(January 2021)
+I’ve teamed pals old and new, developing projects with Sarah Saltwick, Drew Paryzer, and a music video for Adam Hilton.
+Look for more films on this channel in 2021, and beyond!

 Egg & Spoon Theater Collective:

 New Play Development Coordinator

 I've accepted a staff position with Egg & Spoon Theatre Collective to serve as their New Play Development Coordinator.